Public Only

 VIEW GARDEN >

-Pretty, vibrant, charming and unexpected with huge plant diversity.
-Visit the city's oldest public cemetery featuring 6ha of mass-plantings in and around the graves and an abundance of mature trees.
+The city’s oldest public cemetery is pretty, vibrant, charming and unexpected with huge plant diversity.
+It features 6ha of mass-planted graves and an abundance of mature trees.
 Five-star TripAdvisor rating.

 Open dawn to dusk.